- What is auto-py-to-exe?

 allto help make debugging a lot easier

 The "Current Command" section tells you what would be called if you wanted to execute this in a terminal and the convert button is under this.
-After conversion you can clear the output or open the output folder where the executable/package was saved.
+After the conversion, you can clear the output or open the output folder where the executable/package was saved.

 The process of packaging a Python project to an executable is simple in most cases.